padas-lab-de/krony-PT/README.md

 **TODO:**

+* Experiment more / write results.
+	* fix the iter_num in .pt files.
+	* restart the experiement and log everything properly this time.
+	* wandb is there for a reason!

+* MoE? what is it? can we decompose it?

 * Write code for distilled initialization of KronyMLP [IN-PROGRESS]

+> **Some prelims findings:**

+* KD is slow, but robust to overfitting.

+**DONE**

+* train more, see if you can hit the 1.4 mark?
+[YES]
+	* when does the VL decompostion overfit?

-* [URGENT] Code not working so far, try:
+* [URGENT] Code not working so far, try:  [DONE]
 	* Check if backprop is working with torch.kron()
 	* why is the backprop func only a view?
-	* distill it with random input from checkpoint_origin

-**DONE**

 * VL decomp are zeros, investigate why [DONE],
 	* fixed.